 - David Rockefeller, Founding Chairman (2008)

 Since September 11, 2001, the D-LMA has worked closely with community and government leaders to rebuild and modernize Lower Manhattan’s infrastructure.
-Most recently, the D-LMA has led the charge for the Fulton Street Transit Center and for public projects, policies and reforms that advance Lower Manhattan as a location of choice for the current and next generation of businesses, opinion makers and investors.
+Most recently, the D-LMA has led the charge for the Fulton Transit Center and a direct connection from Lower Manhattan to Newark Airport, as well as for government projects, policies and reforms that affirm Lower Manhattan as a location of choice for the current and next generation of businesses, opinion makers and investors.

-The D-LMA has partnered with prominent organizations like ABNY, REBNY, CBC and RPA with a singularity of purpose – to preserve, prepare and promote Lower Manhattan as a great place to do business.
+The D-LMA has partnered with prominent organizations like ABNY, REBNY and RPA with a singularity of purpose — to preserve, prepare and promote Lower Manhattan as a great place to do business.